marlonliu/DivAssist/README.md

    - all css and beginning html files

 2. Hannah Brodheim and Gaibo Zhang formed a group to work on rides pages.

    Gaibo:
    - Added templates and views for searching, creating, and viewing rides

    Hannah:
    - Added and incorporated with Gaibo views functionality for updating, creating, and searching rides

-3.Rob and Ben worked on the predictions framework.
+3. Rob and Ben worked on the predictions framework.
 Together they populated the predictions and added base methods to use the class as    required by the tests previously written.

 ### Changes Since Previous Milestone